Why Are the ARIMA and SARIMA not Sufficient: Conclusions

 \section{Conclusions}

-We have in this paper discussed the natures, philosophies, effectiveness, insufficiencies and improvements of several canonical time series analysis techniques like ARIMA, SARIMA, ETS, MA and decomposition methods (STL, X11), from the perspectives of Linear System Analysis, Spectra Analysis and Digital Filtering.
-Plus, we present the more general ARMA-SIN methodology.
-Up to this, we are relatively successful in bridging together the digital signal processing community and time series analysis community.
-However, we should admit that although the displayed ARMA-SIN is powerful, general and interesting, it is relatively hard for beginners to understand, master and make use, compared to the simple exponential smoothing, moving average, ARMA, SARIMA and so on.
-Applying this method requires enough experience to identify the interested spectral components and setup the proper parameters like cut-off frequencies to extract or discard them by designing the proper digital filter.
+We have in this paper discussed the natures, philosophies, effectiveness, insufficiencies and improvements of ARIMA and SARIMA from the perspectives of Linear System Analysis, Spectra Analysis and Digital Filtering.
+We show that S-ARIMA also distorts desired frequencies when making stationary a time series.
+Fortunately, our ARMA-SIN could remain the innocent frequencies unchanged.
+However, we should admit that although the displayed ARMA-SIN is powerful, general and interesting, it is relatively hard for beginners to make use of, compared to the simple ARIMA, SARIMA and the like.
+Applying this method requires enough experience to identify the spectral components of interest and setup proper parameters like cut-off frequencies to extract or discard them by designing a proper digital filter.

-Since there is no free lunch in this world, this point should not be hard to follow.
-Advanced algorithms and methodologies could have more satisfying performances, if we can bear the complex coding, complex parameters selection, high calculational burden and so on.
-For example, we can compare the ARIMA and ARMA-SIN, the traditional ETS and the improved ETS in this paper (Theorem \ref{thm:no-time-delay}).
 Although depressive mentioning this, we should make clear that it is still a bright future if we can design some powerful algorithms to help us automatically select the proper parameters to design the useful digital filters, just like the cross-validation method in training a LASSO model.
-However, this challenging work should be jointly handled with interested scholars in this area.
+However, this challenging work should be jointly handled with inspired scholars in this area.

-\ACKNOWLEDGMENT{This work is supported by National Research Foundation of Singapore grant NRF-RSS2016-004 and Ministry of Education Academic Research Fund Tier 1 grants R-266-000-096-133, R-266-000-096-731, R-266-000-100-646 and R-266-000-119-133.}